nikahmadz/Firedash/README.md

 ---

+## Getting Help

+- Fastest way to get help is to contact us at [Firedash Discord Channel](https://discord.gg/Xk4DJHs).
+- Visit [our help page](https://nikahmadz.github.io/Firedash/help/) for more channels.

+---

 ## Continue reading

 - Documentation for Firedash can be found here.
 [View Docs](https://nikahmadz.github.io/Firedash/docs/)

----

-## Getting Help

-- Fastest way to get help is to contact us at [Firedash Discord Channel](https://discord.gg/Xk4DJHs).
-- Visit [our help page]() for more channels.

 ---